www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

   (The original GitHub issue id is [#170](https://github.com/www-splitcells-net/net.splitcells.network/issues/170).)
 # Description
-This issue is currently on very low priority, as it requires extensive resource to implement even an MVP, because of a performance issue.
+This issue is currently on very low priority, as it requires extensive resources to implement even an MVP, because of performance and complexity issues.

 Restoring the features of the master thesis, is currently on a higher priority.
 Nevertheless, this is an important issue,